Your website about headaches!

 *An MRI helps you see inside your body and can create a picture of the tissue (e.g. bones and muscles) and organs in your body.

-With “secondary headaches” there is a clear physical cause for the pain, such as an injury or inflammation.
-Typical examples of secondary headaches are caused by concussions or colds.
-Secondary headaches that keep coming back are very rare.
-If someone experiences headaches often, it is very likely that they have primary headaches.
+With “secondary headaches”, there is a clear physical cause for the pain, such as an injury or inflammation.
+Common causes of secondary headaches include concussions, viruses like a cold, or infections.
+Secondary headaches that keep coming back for a long period of time are rare.
+If headaches keep happening long after an injury or illness healed, it is likely that those headaches have become primary headaches.

 Finding out why you have headaches and whether they are primary or secondary is important.
 That’s why you should see a doctor if you experience a lot of headaches.
 You should also see a doctor if your headaches have changed (e.g. if they feel different, occur more often, feel more intense or are accompanied by new symptoms).